Service Opportunities

 Community Garden

-The year-round Community Garden provides fruits and vegetables to Magnificat House and to the individuals and families that come to the SJV Pantry for assistance.
+The year-round Community Garden provides fruits and vegetables to Magnificat House and to local pantries in the community.

 Volunteer Responsibilities: Help with all garden activities including plating seeds, weeding, collecting the harvest and other maintenance-related projects.
 The main team meets Mondays through Saturdays from 9:00 AM to 12:00 PM but volunteers can come and work in the garden at any time.